apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the HTTP request method, which can be one of the standard HTTP methods such as &ldquo;GET,&rdquo; &ldquo;POST,&rdquo; &ldquo;PUT,&rdquo; etc.
+<p>Method represents the HTTP request method, which can be one of the standard HTTP methods like &ldquo;GET,&rdquo; &ldquo;POST,&rdquo; &ldquo;PUT,&rdquo; etc.
-The default method is Get.</p>
+Defaults to Get.</p>
 </td>
 </tr>
 <tr>